ghitacornel/testSpring/readme.txt

 Property values can be provided via XML files.
 Property values can be provided via PROPERTIES files.
+Property values can be provided via YAML files.
 Property values can be provided via ENVIRONMENT variables.

 examples